microsoft/VoTT/README.md

     **Tagging Region Type:**  The type of bounding box for tagging regions.<br>
       - "Rectangle": Tag bounding boxes of any dimension.
       - "Square": Tag bounding boxes of auto-fixed dimensions.
-      - "Point": Tag a point (This is useful for object recognition but not object detection)

     **Export Frames Until:** How far will the export operation proceed.<br>
       - "Last Tagged Region": Exports frames up until the last frame that contain tags.